AHR2HL/PCAP/_sources/AdvancedOOP/oop-MROAndPolymorphism.rst

 **The C3 Linearization Algorithm:**

-Given a class C with parents (B₁, B₂, ..., Bₙ):
+Given a class C with parents (B1, B2, ..., Bn):

 1. Start with C itself
 2. Merge the parent MROs